-value f: Arg

-$$\rightarrow$$

-Arg; f(a) \equiv (... let a' $=$ \mathscr{F} (...)(a) in f(a') end)
+value f: Arg \rightarrow Arg; f(a) \equiv (... let a' = \mathscr{F} (...)(a) in f(a') end)

-where \mathscr{F} is some expression based on values defined within the function definition body of f and on f's "input" argument a, and where a can be seen as a reactive attribute or a programmable attribute.
+where \mathscr{F} is some expression based on values defined within the function definition body of f and on f's "input" argument a, and where a can be seen as a controllable attribute.

 4.7.4.
-Access to Event Values
+Access to event values

 We refer to Sect.
-3.4.6 on Page 23.
+3.4.6 on page 23.
 Event values reflect a stage change in a part behaviour.
 We therefore model events as messages communicated over a channel, attr_A_ch, that is, attr_A_ch!a, where A is the event attribute, i.e., message type.
 Thus fulfillment of attr_A_ch? expresses both that the event has taken place and its value, if relevant.
-Example 57 on Page 38 illustrates the concept of event attributes and event values.
+Example 57 on page 39 illustrates the concept of event attributes and event values.

 4.8.
-Perdurant Signatures and Definitions
+Perdurant signatures and definitions